in-toto/in-toto/doc/source/command-line-tools/in-toto-verify.rst

     in-toto-verify -k alice.pub -l root.layout

-This will use alice's public key to verify the integrity of the layout, and then continue veriication following the policy specified in the layout itself.
+This will use alice's public key to verify the integrity of the layout, and then continue verification following the policy specified in the layout itself.

 Link file location
 ------------------

-Links need be in the current directory, and they must be named `stepname.keyidprefix.link` as defined in the specification.
+Links need to be in the current directory, and they must be named `stepname.keyidprefix.link` as defined in the specification.
 Both :doc:`in-toto-run` and :doc:`in-toto-record` will generate link metadata named like this.
 If you require special handling of the in-toto link metadata files,